 Author of YA books with paranormal romance and fantasy elements.

-The Debut Thriller Award-winning author of page-turning Nordic Noir thrillers that develop at a breakneck speed.
+The New York Times Bestselling and Debut Thriller Award-winning author of page-turning Nordic Noir thrillers that develop at a breakneck speed.

 Finland’s most internationally successful YA author, with the rights of her Snow White Trilogy sold to 52 territories and Hollywood.